 The government and the parliament

-Under Australia’s system of parliamentary government (see Infosheet No. 20 The Australian system of government), the Executive Government (the Prime Minister, Cabinet Ministers and other Ministers) is drawn from Members of the parliament.
-However, although the government and the parliament have overlapping memberships, they are established by the Constitution as separate institutions, referred to respectively as the Executive and the Legislature.
+Under Australia’s system of parliamentary government, the Executive Government (the Prime Minister, Cabinet ministers and other ministers) is drawn from members of parliament.
+Although the government and the parliament have overlapping memberships, they are established by the Constitution as separate institutions.

 Actions such as the passing and amending of legislation are actions of the parliament, not of the government.
-Legislation passed in identical form by both Houses of the Parliament, as it must be to become law, is known as an Act of Parliament.
+To become law, bills (proposed laws) must be passed in an identical form by both Houses of the Parliament.
+Once passed, it is known as an Act of Parliament.

 The House of Representatives